headsrooms/PlaywrightING/README.md

 ## Commands

+To inspect all CLI commands use:

+    pying

 ### Init

+This command will initialize the app, scraping your bank data from your account and creating an internal file that will have your global position (cards, accounts and transactions).

     pying init

 ### Update

+This command will try to update your account info, if there are some changes.
+You can force the update with parameter --force.

     pying update [--force]

 ### Download

-Files with your accounts transactions will be downloaded in the specified download_path (.env) or supplied parameter.
+Files (csv) with your accounts transactions will be downloaded in the specified download_path or supplied parameter --download path.

     pying download [--download_path PATH]

 ### Show

     pying show

+## Build

+    poetry build